Brachistochrone of Entanglement for Spin Chains: Abstract

 \section{Abstract}

-We analytically investigate the time-optimal unitary evolution of entanglement between indirectly coupled qubits in a trilinear Ising chain with unequal interaction couplings.
-The intermediate qubit is controlled via a local magnetic field.
-We find the time-optimal unitary evolution law, and we quantify residual entanglement via the two-tangle between the indirectly coupled qubits, for all possible sets of initial pure quantum states of a tripartite system.
+We analytically investigate the role of entanglement in time-optimal state evolution as an application of the quantum brachistochrone, a general method for obtaining the optimal time-dependent Hamiltonian for reaching a target quantum state.
+As a model, we treat two qubits indirectly coupled through an intermediate qubit that is directly controllable, which represents a typical situation in quantum information processing.
+We find the time-optimal unitary evolution law and quantify residual entanglement by the two-tangle between the indirectly coupled qubits, for all possible sets of initial pure quantum states of a tripartite system.
 The integrals of the motion of the brachistochrone are determined by fixing the minimal time at which the residual entanglement is maximized.
 Entanglement plays a role for $W$ and $GHZ$ initial quantum states, and for the bi-separable initial state in which the indirectly coupled qubits have a nonzero value of the 2-tangle.